 Restream and NewTek have recently integrated to bring multi-platform support to the professional streaming quality of NewTek products.
-Now you can stream to Facebook, YouTube, Twitch, Periscope, and 30+ other platforms simultaneously, directly from NewTek TriCaster — the world’s “most complete multi-camera production system.”
+Now you can stream to Facebook, YouTube, Twitch, and other platforms simultaneously, directly from NewTek TriCaster — the world’s “most complete multi-camera production system.”

 To announce the new integration, we sat down with Will Waters, NewTek Vice President of Customer Success, to hear more about NewTek’s vision for the live streaming industry and the role their products play in it.